mkthalmann/latin-square/README.md

 # Get Latin Square Lists

-The script has one main job: read a table-like object (either .csv, .txt, or .xlsx) with each item in all relevant conditions and output several lists (whose number is based on the amount of conditions) based on a Latin Square (see below).
-Its main intended use case is linguistic experiments design all full-within (conditions are within-items and within-subjects).
-In addition all single-condition sub-experiments present in the file will be appended to the lists with the critical (multi-condition) items in full.
+The script has one main job: read a table-like object (either .csv, .txt, or .xlsx) with each item in all relevant conditions and output several lists (whose number is determined by the amount of conditions) based on a Latin Square (see below).
+In addition to simply splitting up the critical items, all single-condition sub-experiments present in the file will be appended to the lists with the critical (multi-condition) items in full.
 Currently, this only works with one critical sub-experiment; but extending it to overcome this difficulty should be relatively simple.

+The principal intended use case is fully within (conditions are both within-items and within-subjects) linguistic experiments.

 ## Input File

 ### Critical Items

 The following table is a typical (albeit quite short) example of an input file.
 Note that all items come in four versions representing a condition (read: a permutation) of the same base item.

 | sub_exp | item_number | cond | item                                        |
 | ------- | ----------- | ---- | ------------------------------------------- |